The 2023 ODI world cup is right around the corner and the excitement levels are now beginning to rise.

 Back in the 2000s, for instance, no less than Sachin Tendulkar proposed splitting up a 50-over innings bang in the middle for both the teams, thereby turning a two-inning ODI game into a four-inning match.

-Less radical but still significant was former India captain Anil Kumble's to cut down the number of overs in a one-day game from 50 to 40 — an idea echoed by some others more recently, Australian Test opener Usman Khawaja last year and former India coach Ravi Shastri earlier .
+Less radical but still significant was former India captain Anil Kumble's suggestion to cut down the number of overs in a one-day game from 50 to 40 — an idea echoed by some others more recently, including Australian Test opener Usman Khawaja last year and former India coach Ravi Shastri earlier this year.

 For now, the modern ODI game is largely unchanged, save for the introduction in 2011 of two new balls in an ODI inning, a much-chagrined change, as well as the field restrictions, or "powerplay," effected in 2005.